mantisbt-plugins/faq/README.md

 ## Change log

-0.91 Initial release
+0.91 Initial release<br>
-0.92 Added automatic creation of table
+0.92 Added automatic creation of table<br>
- Included All project-FAQ with project-specific FAQ Added option to open FAQ in new window
+ Included All project-FAQ with project-specific FAQ<br>
+ Added option to open FAQ in new window<br>
- Added option to set access level on FAQ
+ Added option to set access level on FAQ<br>
-0.95 Used the default EVENT_MENU_ISSUE
+0.95 Used the default EVENT_MENU_ISSUE<br>
-1.01 Final release for Mantis 1,x
+1.01 Final release for Mantis 1.x<br>
-2.01 Intial version for Mantis 2.x
+2.01 Intial version for Mantis 2.x<br>
-2.02 Bugfixes for version 2.01
+2.02 Bugfixes for version 2.01<br>
-2.03 Removed in full db_prepare_string
+2.03 Removed in full db_prepare_string<br>